fredericandres/CRWB-Research-Group/Flavorlens/README.md

 ## Release

 ### Android
+1. Download the file `tastemate-key.keystore` from the Google Drive and add it to `Flavorlens/android/app/`

-1. In `Flavorlens/android/gradle.properties`, make sure you have
+2. In `Flavorlens/android/gradle.properties`, make sure you have
    ```
    TASTEMATE_RELEASE_STORE_FILE=tastemate-key.keystore
    TASTEMATE_RELEASE_KEY_ALIAS=tastemate-key-alias